mkmik/yahtron/README.markdown

 How?
 ----

-Edit Bot.hs and implement your strategy in the "react" function.
+Edit MyTronBot.hs and implement your strategy in the "react" function.

 There are some utility functions in Tron/Board.hs, took from the official haskell starter.